luka2220/memcached-cli-client/README.md

 ## Commands

-- host flag (-o): specifies a hostname for the client, default is localhost
+- host flag (-o): specifies the host where the server is running, default is localhost
-- port flags (-p): specifies a port number for the client, default is 11211
+- port flags (-p): specifies te port number the server is running, default is 11211

 **Set** _store the data associated with the key_ <br>